nickdrummond/star-wars-ontology/docs/performance.md

 [back to index](index.md)

-For the sake of performance, some peripheral assertions have been moved out of the event ontologies.
+For the sake of performance, some peripheral assertions have been moved into their own ontologies.
+These are still imported by all.owl.ttl

+* species.owl.ttl - traits, anatomy etc
+* manufacturers.owl.ttl - creation of ships/droids etc

+Although ```all.owl.ttl``` works with Pellet, it is significantly more responsive reasoning and querying with ```events.owl.ttl```

 ## Reasoners